The Program

 Honors

-A candidate for honors in Global Studies must maintain at least a B+ average in the concentration and be admitted to candidacy by the program faculty.
+A candidate for honors in Global Studies must maintain at least a B+ average in the concentration and be admitted to candidacy by the Chair.
 An honors candidate must complete their project in a semester (and Winter Study).
 An honors candidate will prepare a forty-page thesis or its equivalent while enrolled in the senior thesis course, 491 or 492 (and Winter Study).
 This course will be in addition to the courses required to fulfill the concentration.
 A student wishing to become a candidate for honors in Global Studies should secure a faculty sponsor and inform the program chair in writing before spring registration of her/his junior year.
+The Honors students will present and defend their final honors project at the Global Studies Colloquium typically held in early May.